Let’s talk about cryptocurrency mining today.

 - Access to everyone

-So, should you start mining in 2019 (or continue if you’ve been doing this for some time)?
+So, should you start mining today (or continue if you’ve been doing this for some time)?
 Well, the response entirely depends on the final goal you have in mind.
 For instance, if you are interested in mining for fun or educational purposes, then go for it.
 However, if you want to make money, cryptocurrency mining might not be the best thing for you at this point.

 It all comes down to potential risks and rewards.
 Looking at things objectively, the risks and disadvantages outnumber the upsides of mining at this point.